 We love to hit them, we love to hate them, but we love them too much to do anything about this.
-Researchers say that siblings learn social behavior and to cope with complex people in the outside world through their interactions with the siblings.
+Researchers say that siblings learn social behavior and cope with complex people in the outside world through their interactions with the siblings.
 And like me, if you have grown up in a joint family full of cousins, the more the merrier.
-Our parents grew up amidst a bunch of siblings of their own, and shared the friends among them.
-So much so, that you really don’t know who is whose friend.
+Our parents grew up amidst a bunch of siblings of their own and shared their friends among them.
+So much so, that you really don’t know who is a whose friend.
 You barely need any friends to spend afternoons with such siblings.
-Playing, eating, competing, hitting and then missing and caring for each other is just part of normal life.
+Playing, eating, competing, hitting and then missing and caring for each other are just part of normal life.

 Don’t just tie a Rakhi, strengthen the bond.